-7 things no one will tell you about salary negotiationon 20 August 2020 for Tech Professionals
+7 things no one will tell you about salary negotiationon 12 October 2020 for Professionals

 Even though it might seem like you don’t need it right now, the time will come that you’ll be thankful that salary negotiation was a skill you focused on at one point.
 Whether you’re starting a new job, are up for a promotion at your current employer, or just don’t feel that the value of what you do is reflected in your current paycheck, being able to approach these things objectively and calmly will definitely impact your total compensation in the end.